OCD and Anxiety

 For some kids and adults, working through your challenges with obsessive-compulsive disorder (OCD) and related anxiety disorders can be resolved with specialized outpatient treatment without too much disruption in your life.
-For others, this less intensive level of treatment may be just what you need after treatment in a residential or inpatient setting.
+For others, this less intensive level of treatment may be just what you need after treatment in a residential or inpatient care setting.

 In these settings, we focus on the same evidence-based therapies used in all our OCD programming:

 After an initial assessment, our multidisciplinary team led by specialists in OCD and anxiety care will work with you on developing an exposure hierarchy and goals to guide you in progressing through your therapy.
-Our primary goal is to help you learn strategies to reduce your symptoms and support you for the rest of your life – all while being able to participate in family, school or work activities, depending on your program.
+Our primary goal is to help you learn strategies to reduce your symptoms and support you for the rest of your life – all while being able to participate in family, school or work activities, depending on your treatment.